santu-d-dotcom/youtube-growth-guide/guides/video-ideation.md

 **Question-to-Idea Conversion:**

 **Example Questions:**
-- "How do I get started with Python?"
+- "How do I get started with fitness?"
-- "What's the best way to learn data science?"
+- "What's the best way to learn photography?"
-- "Why is my code not working?"
+- "Why is my workout not working?"

 **Video Ideas:**
-- "Python for Beginners: Complete Guide"
+- "Fitness for Beginners: Complete Guide"
-- "Data Science Learning Path (2024)"
+- "Photography Learning Path (2024)"
-- "Common Python Errors and How to Fix Them"
+- "Common Fitness Mistakes and How to Fix Them"

 ### Method 2: Trend Analysis